tarantool/ansible-cartridge/doc/configuration-basics.md

 ### Connection options

-As you understand looking at advertise URIs instances are placed on two machines:
+As you can understand by looking at advertise URIs, instances are placed on two machines:

 * `machine_1` (`172.19.0.2`):
   * `core-1`